internet-innovation/netrics-docker/README.md

 >
 > If you find any issues with this repository or with the Netrics software, please report them to us!
 We'd also love to hear more about your experience using Netrics and any ideas you might have to make it better.
 >
-> Please send us a note at `broadband-equity@lists.uchicago.edu` or get in touch with us through one of the options on our [feedback page](https://internetequity.org/feedback/submitting-feedback.html).
+> Please send us a note at `broadband-research@lists.uchicago.edu` or get in touch with us through one of the options on our [feedback page](https://internet-innovation.github.io/feedback/submitting-feedback.html).

 ## Receiving Data from Netrics Container

 You can run the Netrics docker container with a mounted volume to transfer data from the container to your local computer.
-See additional details about how to do this [here](https://github.com/internet-equity/netrics-docker/blob/main/volumes/netrics/result/README.md).
+See additional details about how to do this [here](https://github.com/internet-innovation/netrics-docker/blob/main/volumes/netrics/result/README.md).

 ## Rebuilding the Image